 Unjustified Reasons to Break a Lease in Oregon

-According to Oregon law, the following reasons don’t offer tenants enough protection against costs penalties when it comes to terminating a lease early in Oregon.
+According to Oregon law, the following circumstances don’t offer tenants enough protection against costs penalties when it comes to terminating a lease early in Oregon.

 • Breaking the lease after buying a new house.